Mark070707/Software-Engineering-Portfolio/week2_setup.md

   MacBook.

-  The limitations of using Desktop GitHub is that you cannot see the repository information as you would see it on the GitHub web page, you can only view it on Visual Studio, however there is a button on GitHub Desktop that takes you to the website to view the repository as a web page.
+  The limitations of using Desktop GitHub is that you cannot see the repository information as you would see it on the GitHub web page(preview mode), you can only view it on Visual Studio(code mode), however there is a button on GitHub Desktop that takes you to the website to view the repository as a web page.
 The GitHub Desktop seems to only be used to push and fetch the data to and from Visual Studio and GitHub repositories which is fine with me.